gbmhunter/MFixedPoint/README.rst

 ========= ========== ==============================================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================================
-v5.10.2.1 2015-01-14 Added a table of MFixedPoint's dependencies to the README, closes #76. v5.10.2.0 2014-09-24 Fixed all unit tests so they fit the format 'CHECK_EQUAL(actual, expected)'.
+v5.10.2.2 2015-01-15 Fixed error in usage code in README.
+The include path for MFixedPointApi.hpp is incorrect, closes #77.
+Fixed error in the usage example in README where it incorrectly casts a fast fixed-point value to a double, closes #78.
+Turned more parts of the README into 'code' formatted sections rather than just plain text. v5.10.2.1 2015-01-14 Added a table of MFixedPoint's dependencies to the README, closes #76. v5.10.2.0 2014-09-24 Fixed all unit tests so they fit the format 'CHECK_EQUAL(actual, expected)'.
 Many have actual and expected around the wrong way, closes #75. v5.10.1.0 2014-09-16 Updated '.travis.yml' file in attempt to fix TravisCI build error.